byt3n33dl3/Offshore/docs/authenticator.md

 );
 ```

-Note that trojan will only read/write the `password`, `quota`, `download`, and `upload` fields.
+Note that offshore will only read/write the `password`, `quota`, `download`, and `upload` fields.
 Other fields exist for management convenience.
 The passwords stored in the table have to be hashed by SHA224 for efficiency and security reasons.

-Upon receiving a Trojan Request, **if the server fails to match the password with any passwords set in the config file**, it will query the database for the user.
-If it succeeds, trojan will check whether `download + upload < quota`; if so, the connection is granted. **A negative `quota` value means infinite quota.** After a connection is closed, trojan will increment `download` and `upload` fields of that user by the amount of data the user has used.
+Upon receiving a offshore Request, **if the server fails to match the password with any passwords set in the config file**, it will query the database for the user.
+If it succeeds, offshore will check whether `download + upload < quota`; if so, the connection is granted. **A negative `quota` value means infinite quota.** After a connection is closed, offshore will increment `download` and `upload` fields of that user by the amount of data the user has used.

 The unit of `quota`, `download`, and `upload` fields is Byte.